 AFGW works for the advancement and equality of opportunity for women worldwide, through initiatives in education, friendship and peace.
 AFGW places priority on providing financial assistance for women to undertake university studies in Australia and overseas.

-AFUW-SA Inc. (under its earlier name) began raising bursary funds in the 1920s, initially from a levy on membership subscriptions and then using some of the proceeds of the academic dress hiring service, which commenced in 1935.
+AFUW-SA Inc. (under its earlier name) began raising scholarship funds in the 1920s, initially from a levy on membership subscriptions and then using some of the proceeds of the academic dress hiring service, which commenced in 1935.
 The trustees of the AFUW-SA Inc. Trust Fund operated an academic dress hiring service, based at the University of Adelaide, from 1935 to 2009.
-At least 75% of the income earned by the Trust Fund each year is distributed in the form of scholarships and bursaries, with the remainder adding to the investment base.
+At least 75% of the income earned by the Trust Fund each year is distributed in the form of scholarships, with the remainder adding to the investment base.
 Since the academic wear hiring service ceased in 2009, the main sources of income are investment returns, donations and bequests.
-The Trustees of the AFUW-SA Inc. Trust Fund administer the Fund and the distribution of scholarships and bursaries to women and men studying at South Australian universities.
+The Trustees of the AFUW-SA Inc. Trust Fund administer the Fund and the distribution of scholarships to women studying at South Australian universities.